formulaslug/fs-4-firmware/libraries/SensorFilters/README.md

 - Rolling Average: Yellow
     - Treats all data points within a fixed window equally.
     - Causes a lag where smoothed output is slow to react to a sudden change in sensor reading (step change).
+    - Requires allocated memory to properly make windows.

 - Exponential Moving Average: Blue
     - Uses an exponentially decreasing weighting factor ($\alpha$) for older observations.
 Recent data points contribute more significantly to the average than data points further in the past.
     - Reduces lag compared to the Rolling Average because it reacts faster to recent changes.
+    - Sampling time variance can cause issues since all reads are treated the same.

 - Exponential Weighted Moving Average: Purple
   - The approach that the SmoothToAnalogIn objects use.
   - An exponential decaying weight is implemented to past data points.
 Same fundamental weighting scheme as the EMA.
-  - Uses the same filtering as a First-Order Low-Pass Filter, where the $\alpha$ factor determines the filter's time constant or cutoff frequency.
+  - Uses the same filtering as a First-Order Low-Pass Filter, where the -3db level is at the cutoff frequency.
       -  Low-Pass Filter: Allows low-frequency signals (the underlying trend) to pass through, while attenuating high-frequency signals (noise or rapid fluctuations).
+      -  Keep in mind that the -3db level is where ~70.7% of the signals at that frequency pass through, following a decreasing pattern past that point.
 ##### Code Sample
 ```cpp
 #include "mbed.h"